Lattice Models for Phases and Transitions with Non-Invertible Symmetries: Introduction

-An obvious question to consider is the extension to higher dimensions of the Landau paradigm for categorical symmetries.
+\paragraph{Outlook.} {In this paper we focus on models defined on the circle with periodic or twisted boundary conditions, while the study of open chains with boundary conditions is deferred to future work.} An obvious question to consider is the extension to higher dimensions of the Landau paradigm for categorical symmetries.
 This can be done both in the continuum using the SymTFT, as well as the lattice.
 In dimensions higher than $(1+1)$d the phase structure of systems with categorical symmetries is expected to be significantly more complex.
 We hope to report on this interesting direction in the future.

+\paragraph{Outline of the paper.} The paper is organized as follows.
+In section \ref{Sec2:generalities} we describe the general setup of the anyonic chain models, describing their untwisted and symmetry twisted sectors, $\cS$ symmetry action and multiplets of local operators charged under $\cS$.
+In section \ref{sec:gapped phases}, we detail how to obtain the different gapped phases realized in the lattice model, derive the symmetry action on the untwisted and twisted sector ground states, and describe the lattice realization of order parameters for these gapped phases.
+In section \ref{Sec:Gapless phase}, we present a general approach to understand certain gapless phases and phase transitions realized in the lattice model that are obtainable via the club sandwich construction within the SymTFT.
+We describe the lattice realization of order parameters for the phase transitions.